This post may contain affiliate links. If you purchase through my links, I may earn a commission, at no extra cost to you.

 Now you might be thinking, “What danger am I in?
 I’m perfectly okay.”
-Well, not quite!
-So, let me break it down (and I will quote the Bible on this one… so just fyi)
+Well, let me break it down (and I will quote some Bible verses on this one… so pls keep an open mind)

 The Danger: What You Need to Understand

-What truth, you may ask?
-The truth that the world as we know it is temporary, and every single one of us will one day face eternity, either with God or apart from Him.
-That’s the real danger.
-Because most people live like this life is all there is.
-We’re busy chasing money, relationships, success, and pleasures, but the truth is that all of it will one day come to an end.
+Most of us live like this life is all there is.
+We’re busy chasing money, relationships, success, and daily pleasures, but the truth is that it will one day come to an end.
 Everything fades.
-But your soul doesn’t.
+But you know what doesn’t?
+Your soul.

 The Rescue: What God Did About It

-That’s the rescue.
-That’s salvation.
+Being saved is just accepting that Jesus took the judgment on your behalf, so that through that action, God’s nature to judge sin is fulfilled; therefore, He doesn’t need to judge you anymore.
 It’s not something we can earn by being “good people” or doing religious things; it’s a FREE gift of grace (Ephesians 2:8-9).
-All we have to do is accept it.
+BUT you have to accept it!

 The Choice: What You Need to Do